michaelprk/MMOJournal-Web/docs/PRIVACY_POLICY_DRAFT.md

   - Vercel (static hosting and delivery)
   These providers process data only to provide the service to us.

-### Retention
+### Data Retention

-- We keep your account and content while your account is active.
-- You can delete your data in the app (Account → Delete Account).
-We may keep minimal records if required by law or for security.
-- We may add an inactive‑account retention policy before launch and will update this page.
+We store account data and user-generated content (e.g., PvP builds, shiny hunts) for as long as your MMOJournal account remains active.
+You may delete your account at any time from the settings page; this permanently deletes your content from our databases, subject to backup retention.
+Backups are kept for a limited period solely for disaster recovery and are automatically purged on rotation.
+We currently do not implement automatic deletion for inactive accounts; we may introduce a policy in the future and will update this notice accordingly.

 ### Your rights